 Contents

-- What it is: Roasted acorn squash blended into a creamy, savory pasta sauce with garlic, sage, parmesan, and a splash of broth.
+- Creamy Acorn Squash Pasta, the quick sketch: Roasted acorn squash blended into a creamy, savory pasta sauce with garlic, sage, parmesan, and a splash of broth.

 - Why it works: Roasting concentrates squash sweetness; blending makes it velvety; pasta water turns it glossy and clingy.